25 mm Hotchkiss anti-tank gun: Britain

 Men of the British Expeditionary Force train with a Hotchkiss 25mm anti-tank gun during the Phoney War, November 1939.

-When the British Expeditionary Force landed in France in 1939 it had insufficient numbers of anti-tank weapons such as the Ordnance QF 2 pounder.
+When the British Expeditionary Force landed in France in 1939, it had insufficient numbers of anti-tank weapons such as the Ordnance QF 2-pounder.
 They were issued 300 canons de 25 which became known as Anti-Tank Gun, 25 mm.
 Hotchkiss, Mark I on 25 mm.
 Carriage, Mark I in British service.
-The BEF was fully mechanised and attempted to tow the weapon behind their vehicles, but quickly found that it was not robust enough because British troops had been issued with the hippomobile version of the cannon (designed to be towed by horses).
+The BEF was fully mechanized and attempted to tow the weapon behind their vehicles, but quickly found it was not robust enough, as British troops had been issued the hippomobile version of the cannon (designed to be towed by horses).
 The solution was to use the gun as a portée, that is, carried in the back of a truck.
 It was the first artillery piece to be used in this way.

 Finland

 Finnish PstK/34 "Marianne" during the Continuation War, 25 July 1941.

 Finland purchased 50 French 25 mm APX M/37 anti-tank guns during the Winter War through Aladar Paasonen, but only 40 of them were delivered in February 1940 through Norway.
 The remaining ten guns were captured by the Germans when they invaded Norway in the spring of 1940.
-About half of the guns, which had arrived during the Winter War, saw front line service and three of them were lost in battle.
-During the Interim Peace the Germans sold 200 captured guns to Finland.
-133 of them were model M/34s and 67 were model M/37s, and they were designated 25 PstK/34 and 25 PstK/37, respectively, bearing the nickname of "Marianne".
+About half of the guns, which had arrived during the Winter War, saw front-line service, and three of them were lost in battle.
+During the Interim Peace, the Germans sold 200 captured guns to Finland.
+133 of them were model M/34s and 67 were model M/37s; they were designated 25 PstK/34 and 25 PstK/37, respectively, bearing the nickname of "Marianne".
 They then served in the Continuation War, until being withdrawn from front line service by 1943.